nus-cs2103-AY2223S2/ip/docs/README.md

 Forgot what you added?
 Corky tracks them for you.
 You can even mark and delete task as and when they are completed.

-Prefer CLI to GUI?
-java -jar ip-0.2.jar -mode cli to switch to CLI mode.

-java -jar ip-0.2.jar -mode gui or simply java -jar ip-0.2.jar to use the GUI instead.

 ## Usage